SK53/indicia-docs/introduction/overview.rst

 .. sidebar:: Highlights

-  * Build online systems to capture, map, report and verify wildlife records
+    * An online recording system for wildlife records
+    * Flexible and cost effective
+    * Easy and rapid data entry
-  * Complete flexibility
+    * Fully customisable
-  * Free and open source
+    * An open source, community owned project

 Put simply, Indicia's aim is to reduce the cost of and increase the quality of websites developed for biological recording.